guangyu-he/py_executer/README.md

 #### Options

 - `-p`, `--project <PROJECT_PATH>`: Specify the project directory (default: current directory).
-- `-v`, `--venv <VENV_PATH>`: Specify a custom virtual environment path (default: `.venv` or `venv`).
-If a valid venv is present, this venv will be used directly (not managed by uv), requirements.txt will not be installed, and clean mode will be ignored.
 - `-E`, `--env <KEY=VALUE>`: Additional environment variables in the format KEY=VALUE.
 Can be used multiple times.
 - `-e`, `--env-file <ENV_FILE>`: Path to a .env file if provided, it will be loaded.
 If a .env file is found under `--project path`, it will be loaded automatically